d-velop/dvelop-app-template-go/README.md

 free to use for a limited amount of time and workload.
 Check the [Free Tier](https://aws.amazon.com/free/) offering from AWS for the current conditions.

-Manually create the S3 bucket for the terraform state configured in `terraform/backend.tf` and an IAM user with the appropriate rights to create the AWS resources defined by your terraform configuration.
+Manually create an IAM user with the appropriate rights to create the AWS resources defined by your terraform configuration.
 You could start with a user who has the `arn:aws:iam::aws:policy/AdministratorAccess` policy to start quickly, but you **should definitely restrict the rights of that IAM user to a minimum as soon as you go into production**.